Things to Know

-If you’ve subscribed to one of the paid plan you have been given an API key.
+If you’ve paid for a subscription via Cryptowatch, you have also generated an API key for use with Cryptofinance.
 One API key works with one Google Account only.

 Sheets can only be shared in view-only mode, to an unlimited number of users.

 When another user make a copy of your sheet, or when you share a sheet in edit-mode, the add-on will run under the other user’s own Google Account.
 They won’t have access to the same (paid) data.